ZSalloum/AdanvcedAlgorithms/README.md

 (under construction)

-This is a C# library intended to gather the most useful and powerful algorithms.
+This is a C# library intended to gather the most useful and most efficient algorithms in the field.

 Sorting:
 - QuickSort